eCommerce

 Shopify is a ready-to-use subscription-based platform.
 The platform caters to a broader audience since it requires little technical knowledge to use efficiently.
 In terms of creating a fully functional and operational site, it’s as user-friendly a setup as any you could ask for.

 While the WooCommerce dashboard is easy enough to navigate, the service still requires technical setup and integrations before your store can launch.
 You must download WordPress and its requisite themes, set up a hosting account, and secure a domain name.
-For those less familiar with WordPress and its various plugin options, Shopify may be a more practical resource that will save you time (and maybe money) in the long run.
+For those less familiar with WordPress and its various plugin options, Shopify may be a more practical resource that can save you time (and maybe money) in the long run.

 Hand holding the settings symbol.